Application Priority Deadlines

 *The Homeland Security Graduate Program (MS) will offer summer admissions.

 Program Quick View

-The University of the District of Columbia has designed its admissions process to be simple, fast, automated, and personalized for prospective students.
-Online applicants will receive a response to their online application within 72 hours of a normal business work week; exceptions are when the University is officially closed.
+The University of the District of Columbia has designed its admissions process to be simple, fast, and automated, for prospective students.
+Online applicants will receive an automatic response to their online application within 72 hours of a normal business work week; exceptions are when the University is officially closed.
 If you have questions, please call the Admissions Office during business hours, 8:30 a.m.- 5:00 p.m., Monday through Friday (except as noted above).